MarioPossamato/SuperMarioMaker2ModMerger/README.md

 ![preview](https://github.com/MarioPossamato/SuperMarioMaker2ModMerger/blob/main/SuperMarioMaker2ModMergerData/preview.png)

-A copy of Super Mario Maker 2 (01009B90006DC800) v327680 (3.0.1) is required for SMM2MM to execute properly.
+A copy of Super Mario Maker 2 (01009B90006DC800) v327680 (3.0.1) is required for SMM2MM to execute properly, because it compares the new mod files to the original game files.
 Since one is not packaged with it, due to legal reasons, you will need to acquire one by using [this tool](https://github.com/DarkMatterCore/nxdumptool/releases).
 The filesystem should resemble the following:
 ```
 SuperMarioMaker2ModMerger
  └───SuperMarioMaker2